Women Owned Businesses. Who Runs the World? Girls!

 From collecting anti-slavery petitions at the age of 17 to becoming an agent for the American Anti-Slavery Society at age 36, Susan B. Anthony is recognized as a pioneer crusader for her fearless devotion to equality across the board, regardless of gender or culture.
 If only she knew, 14 years after her passing her efforts were proven to not be in vain, when women were finally given the right to vote with the 19th amendment, which was fittingly nicknamed “The Susan B. Anthony Amendment”, in her honor.

 Since March of 1987, the United States has designated the month of March to celebrate the incredible accomplishments and innumerable contributions of women.
 Between 1988 and 1994 Congress passed additional decrees requesting the President to proclaim March as “Women’s History Month”.
-This compared to “Women’s History Week, which began March 7, 1982.
+This is compared to “Women’s History Week, which began on March 7, 1982.
 Since 1995, Presidents of the United States have issued a series of yearly proclamations designating March as Women’s History Month to honor their profound accomplishments, groundbreaking work, and historical success.

 Back to Business!